Trusts and philanthropy

 Help a life saved become a life fulfilled

-Every four hours, a person’s life is for ever changed when they become spinal cord injured (SCI).
+Every two hours, a person’s life is changed forever when they sustain a spinal cord injury (SCI).
 Life with a spinal cord injury can mean a loss of bladder and bowel control, psychological trauma, permanent paralysis, loss of sexual function and neuropathic pain.

 We exist to help people rebuild their lives after injury.
-Through our holistic range of services, we show SCI people and their loved ones that, although it may mean doing things differently, a full, active and fulfilled life is achievable with proper support.
+Through our holistic range of services, we show people with SCI, and their loved ones, that although it may mean doing things differently, a full, active and fulfilled life is achievable with proper support.

 Our services are a lifeline for everyone in the spinal cord injury community.
-Help us continue to be there.
+Help us continue to be there for the 4,400 people who need us across the country.

 Making a grant or major gift